intel/media-delivery/patches/readme.rst

   <patch-2>

-Mind that if patch is not listed in the `series` file (like `<patch-1>` is not listed in the above example), then it will not be applied even if presents in the components directory.
+Mind that if patch is not listed in the `series` file (like `<patch-1>` is not listed in the above example), then it will not be applied even if it presents in the component directory.

 Each patch is applied with `patch` command like::